alburycatalina/Coding-Nature/3_Packages.md

 Filter lets you select rows by certain factors.

-### *To do: Talk to each other, use google and the help function to figure out how to use filter() to display all observations in Haleakala National Park of native species.*
+### *To do: Talk to each other, use google and the help function to figure out how to use filter() to display all observations of native species in Haleakala National Park .*

 (30 min break)